Zakat – The Purifier

 Al-Khalifat al-Adil Umar Ibn AbdulAziz, 1994

-Every Muslim must pay a specific amount of Zakat that consists of their wealth and savings.
-This is referred to as Nisab, the amount is 2.5% of Nisab.
-Your Nisab more precisely is, cash in hand, bank or money that has been loaned to someone, shares that you own, gold and silver.
-However, personal items that, your home, furniture, cars, food, clothing are not considered Nisab.
-Zakat can be measured through gold and silver.
+One refers to this as Nisab, and the amount constitutes 2.5% of Nisab.
+More precisely, your Nisab comprises cash on hand, money in the bank or loaned to someone, shares you own, as well as gold and silver.
+However, personal items such as your home, furniture, cars, food, and clothing do not count toward Nisab.
+Additionally, one can measure Zakat through gold and silver.

-The Zakat that must be paid before Salat Al-Eid, must be given to eight types of people that are specified in the Quran
+Muslims must give the Zakat before Salat Al-Eid to eight types of people specified in the Qur’an.

 1. The Fuqara’ (the poor)